microsoft/confidential-sidecar-containers/cmd/skr/README.md

 }
 ```

-The `attest/raw` POST method expects a JSON of the following format:
+The `attest/raw` and `attest/combined` POST methods expect JSON of the following format:

 ```json
 {